 Set an appointment with a technician at least twice a year for AC maintenance.
 Trust me; you’ll save a lot in the long run with the right maintenance.

 These were the most important items on the A/C maintenance checklist that you should keep an eye on.
 Don’t forget to read the manual of your air conditioner to learn how to maintain yours better and maximize its efficiency with proper care.

 Common Air Conditioner Compressor Problems

 There are some common problems you might run into when owning an air conditioner.
 Problems like:

 If your air conditioning unit frequently turns on and off, it may have something to do with the way your air conditioner’s compressor work.
 This problem increases energy consumption which shows itself on the power bill.
 So, take care of it as soon as possible.
 Keep in mind that the compressor might be one of the many reasons causing this problem.
 It can be simply due to a broken wire or a busted fuse.
 Check the fuse and wiring first and then take actions for troubleshooting.

 - Aircon Not Cooling

-If you feel the decrease in the efficiency and signs of reduced cooling, then try a few steps like cleaning the AC and make sure no dust or dirt has been blocking the indoor and outdoor unit.
+If you feel a decrease in the efficiency and signs of reduced cooling, then try a few steps like cleaning the AC and making sure no dust or dirt has been blocking the indoor and outdoor unit.
 If the problem persists, it’s probably a broken compressor that needs changing or simply repairing.

 - AC Overheating